 roof were added in 1704.
 In 1712, the interior was restored and the reredos was whitewashed

 to make the interior brighter.
-In 1852, Thomas Grimston Bucknall restored the chapel
+In 1852, Thomas Grimston Bucknall Estcourt paid for

-for use by worshippers from the nearby small hamlet.
-He arranged for the removal
+the chapel’s restoration, for use by worshippers from the nearby small hamlet.
+He

 The Exterior The outside walls are made of alternate squares of brick and knapped

 flint.
 There is no churchyard, because the chapel has never been a parish church,

 but at the west end is a paved enclosure in which are two graves: Thomas Anthony

 Blackwell (1942) and a double grave for Samuel Judd (1944) with his wife Frances